alaatm/freecell-solver/README.md

+*Archive branch which includes DFS version which is now removed in master branch*

 # Freecell Solver

 A freecell solver implemented using 2 methods.
 One with move rating using [DFS algorithm](https://en.wikipedia.org/wiki/Depth-first_search) and the other with board cost evaluation using [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).